wesleyduff/LazyLoadAngularApp/README.md

 ================

 1. run bower install
-2. lunch server.js with node or use other server of ypur choice
+2. lunch server.js with node or use other server of your choice